woodser/monero-ts/README.md

 - [Monero wallet rpc implementation (src/wallet/MoneroWalletRpc.js)](src/wallet/MoneroWalletRpc.js)
 - [Monero wallet model (src/wallet/model)](src/wallet/model)

-## Roadmap
+## Project Goals

+- Offer consistent terminology and APIs for Monero's developer ecosystem
-- Build a wallet dapter for a local wallet which uses client-side crypto and a daemon
+- Build a wallet adapter for a local wallet which uses client-side crypto and a daemon
 - Build a wallet adapter for a MyMonero wallet which shares the view key with a 3rd party to scan the blockchain
-- Update monero-java-rpc to be current with this library

 ## License